Splash Math SpringBoard for Schools 2018 Official Rules

-A free, 10-week nation-wide math contest for classrooms designed to help students master the current grade and get ready for the next grade.
-Points are earned by students by answering problems, answering correctly and mastering math skills in the process.
+SpringBoard is an annual nationwide math contest for schools in USA and Canada designed to help students master the current grade skills.
+During this 10-week contest, points are earned by students by answering problems, answering correctly and mastering math skills in the process.

 Who can participate in SpringBoard?